asterisk/documentation/docs/Development/Roadmap/Asterisk-16-Projects/WebRTC-User-Experience-Improvements.md

----
+!!! note

-**Note:**  The API does not internally use a lock.
+    The API does not internally use a lock.
 It is up to the user of the API to properly protect the data buffer.

----
+[//]: # (end-note)